Class GraffitiAbstract

 Still, social access control is not perfect and so in situations where privacy is important, objects can also be given an allowed list.
 For example, to send someone a direct message you should put an object representing that message in the channel that represents them (their actor URI), so they can find it, and set the allowed field to only include the recipient, so only they can read it.

 Interaction relativity posits that "interaction between two individuals only exists relative to an observer," or equivalently, all interaction is reified.
-For example, if one user creates a post and another user wants to "like" that post, their like is not modifying the original post, it is simply another data object that points to the post being liked, via its URI.
+For example, if one user creates a post and another user wants to "like" that post, their like is not modifying the original post, it is simply another data object that points to the post being liked, via its URL.

 {